 - CKAN the Data Portal Software

 A Data Portal is a gateway to data.
-That gateway can be big or small, open or limited.
-For example, data.gov provides a gateway to US Government for everyone, whilst an enterprise “intra” data portal is restricted to that enterprise (and perhaps even to certain people within it).
+That gateway can be big or small, open or restricted.
+For example, data.gov (opens new window) is open to everyone, whilst an enterprise “intra” data portal is restricted to that enterprise (and perhaps even to certain people within it).

 A Data Portal’s core purpose is to enable the rapid discovery and use of data.
 However, as a flexible, central point of truth on an organizations data assets, a Data Portal can become essential data infrastructure and be extended or integrated to provide many additional features:

 - Data storage and APIs

 - Data visualization and exploration

 The rise of Data Portals reflect the rapid growth in the volume and variety of data that organizations hold and use.
 With so much data available internally (and externally) it is hard for users to discover and access the data they need.
 And with so many potential users and use-cases it is hard to anticipate what data will be needed, when.

 Concretely: how does Jane in the new data science team know that Geoff in accounting has the spreadsheet she needs for her analysis for the COO?
 Moreover, it is not enough just to have a dataset’s location: if users are easily to discover and access data it has to be suitably organized and presented.